Que Cante la Vida

 "Que Cante la Vida" is a song and charity single recorded by the supergroup Artists for Chile in 2010.
 It is a remake of the 1985 hit song "Que Cante la Vida", which was written and performed by Alberto Plaza.
 The song was released on March 29, 2010, a week before another charity single for the 2010 Chile earthquake, "Gracias a la Vida" performed by various artists too including Juanes, Michael Bublé, Alejandro Sanz, Julieta Venegas, Laura Pausini among others.

 Background

 Chilean songwriter Alberto Plaza re-record his song "Que Cante La Vida" with other Latin artists.
 Plaza is aware of all the details, along with another prominent Chilean singer-songwriter and producer, Jaime Ciero, who also received the support of talented Chilean Mauricio Guerrero who is donating his work to record instruments and additional vocals from Buenos Aires, Santiago and Los Angeles.
 He was one of the brightest minds in the industry worldwide, who has worked with artists such as Celine Dion and Phil Collins, among a long list.
 The project is led by EMI Music and Capitol Records with the assistance of other record companies like Warner Music, Sony Music and Universal Music, among others in conjunction with major Latin music channel HTV.
-The song will be launched commercially in late March 2010.
+The song was launched commercially in late March 2010.